natandaniel/web_services_in_core_java/README.md

 Describes the British Shorthair cat.

 The purpose is to demonstrate how to build a SOAP web service when custom data types are used.
+When using one's on Java classes as data types, one must implement a DOCUMENT style service and make use of the wsgen utility to generate the Java artifacts necessary to run the service.
+These artifcats are whatenable the binding/unbinding of a custom Java datatype class to an XML document.

+The wsimport tool comes in handy to generate client side code.

 I also added in the mix some SOAP API code with a SOAP handler that can monitor SOAP requests/responses.
 SOAP handlers are useful not only for monitoring but also for securing the acces to a service through credentials checking etc.